- Multi-Region /

-- SEA Semester: Programs at Sea - Oceans and Climate
+- Sea Education Association: Programs at Sea - Oceans and Climate

 Gain confidence in going into my future Kyler Mose - University of Vermont View Entire Review

 I climbed to the top of the ship in the middle of beautiful tropical bay.
 I lived through a hurricane.
 I was the Junior Watch Officer on a ship in the middle of major squall.
 I got a ship from point A to a 1km circle in the middle of night and saw a giant asteroid go past.
 The ocean is amazing.
 A student - Wellesley College View Entire Review

 I became incredibly confident in my abilities to do shipboard oceanographic research.
 A student - Barnard College View Entire Review

 I am glad I went, but I would not do it over because I was wayyyy to sea-sick.
 Ezra C - Wheaton College View Entire Review